 The rise of ad exchanges

-Ad networks are slow at serving dynamic advertising, leading to lost revenue for both publishers and advertisers.
+Ad networks (find more here) are slow at serving dynamic advertising, leading to lost revenue for both publishers and advertisers.
 Multi-level searching for proper ads on ad servers can sometimes give inappropriate product advertising, like an ad for an online dating website on an article about abusive relationships.

 Revenue tracking with ad networks is cumbersome and complicated because reports need to be aggregated from multiple sources.